serinamarie/PlanetData.Vision/README.md

 ```

 ### Environment Variables
-In order for the app to function correctly, the user must set up their own environment variables.
+In order for the Flask app to function correctly, the user must set up their own environment variables.

 create a .env file that includes the following: